English Cocker Spaniels love to unleash their energy. They’re excitable, playful, and affectionate.

 Attention seeking, distress at being home alone, frustration, and over-excitement are all triggers for barking.

 These adorable dogs need to use their brains, so giving them things to do will help them to bark less.
-But some potential owners may prefer to choose a quieter breed.
+However, some potential owners may prefer to choose a quieter breed.

 It is so, so important to meet a Cocker’s needs.
 They have lots of positive traits, but things can go wrong.